pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/orphaned_packages.rst

 #.
 Control why the package was orphaned on announced mail.
 #.
 Announce on devel_ and gelistirici_ which packages you would like to become the owner of.
 #.
 Run takeover_ script for the package(s) you want to takeover.
+#.
+Take all open bugs of the related packages on `Pardus bugzilla`_

 Write your name and email address for the below parts::